orktopus/build-react-homepage/README.md

 Before we deploy to Azure, we need to __build__ our code so that it is deployable to azure.
 We do this by simply running the followin in a new powershell window:
     $ cd C:\git\build-react-homepage
-    $ npm build
+    $ npm run build

-Remember to do "npm build" __before__ you deploy to Azure, to ensure your latest changes are deployed.
-(You can automate this; We will take a look at this later)
+Remember to do "npm run build" __before__ you deploy to Azure, to ensure your latest changes are deployed.

 **Step 4: Install Azure App Extension** :